FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ### Audit Board Intermediate Audit Report Page

-If the Audit Board needs to take a break, go to lunch, head home for the night, or change, then the Audit Board must file an "Intermediate Audit Report" on their auditing.
-They should use the Sign Out button On the Audit Board Sign-in Page
+If the Audit Board needs to take a break, go to lunch, head home for the night, or pause their work for any reason, then the Audit Board must file an "Intermediate Audit Report" on their auditing.
+They should use the Sign Out button On the Audit Board Sign-in Page.
-**<!--- what if AB finishes a round? --->**

 ![Audit_Board_Sign_Out](./screenshots/n-sign_out_of_the_audit_board.png)